Golf Barge Cruise Itinerary

 Friday, Day 6 - Briare to Châtillon-sur-Loire

-This morning we wander around fruit and vegetable, seafood, cheeses, and French fashion stalls in the market in Briare.
+This morning we visit the market in Briare with its food and fashion stalls, before returning to the hotel barge for lunch and a spectacular cruise across the Briare aqueduct with its ornate iron lampposts and railings, spanning the wide River Loire below.
 After lunch, we drive to Golf du Sanserrois.
 Located on the banks of the River Loire, this golf course, set among century-old trees and ornamented by natural water hazards, is considered one of the most attractive in this part of France.
 The quality of the greens, the friendly atmosphere and the backdrop of Sancerre vineyards make for a splendid round of golf.
 Return to the hotel barge for a short cruise across the Briare Aqueduct built in the 1890's by Gustave Eiffel over the River Loire.
 Dinner on board.
-(18 hole, par 71, 5820m)
+(18 holes, par 71, 5820m)

 Saturday, Day 7 - Châtillon-sur-Loire

 After breakfast, guests are transferred by private chauffeured minibus to central Paris.

 - Golf cruises include four pre-booked and paid tee times and transfers to and from the golf clubs.
 Hire of clubs, caddy or buggy not included.
 Only those golfing pay the supplement.
 A minimum of 4 passengers on a golf charter are required to play golf.